mattermost/docs/source/deployment/mobile-app-deployment.rst

 ----

 ##########################################
-Choosing the Right Mobile Deployment Model
+Choosing the right mobile deployment model
 ##########################################

 At this point you should have read through the deployment primer.
 It provides a large amount of context for the principles and best practices that follow.
 This next section aims to help you choose one of two recommended deployment models.

 *****************************************
-Using the Public App Stores (Recommended)
+Using the public app stores (recommended)
 *****************************************

 **Desired Outcomes:**